Direct optimization of the probability of lesion origin in proton treatment planning for low-grade glioma patients: Materials and Methods

 \subsubsection{Extension with volume dependence}

 One effect that is not taken into account in the above definition is the volume dependence of the local risk estimates.
 This may be considered in practice because the model parameters from \Cref{eq:orig-polo} are fitted on a planning CT with a spatial resolution of $0.6\times{0.6}\times{3.0}$ \si{\milli\meter\cubed}, while treatment planning usually takes place at a lower resolution.
-We argue that $p(\eta)$ could be adjusted in place by expanding \Cref{eq:orig-polo} to
+We argue that $p(\eta)$ could be adjusted based on the critical element model\cite{Niemierko1991} by expanding \Cref{eq:orig-polo} to

 including the volumetric correction factor

 which accounts for the rescaling of the local risk in the event of volumetric changes.
 In \Cref{eq:ext-polo}, we use the point symmetry of the sigmoid function that $1-p(\eta)=p(-\eta)$, and therefore we describe the volume-corrected probability of lesion origin $p(\eta, k)$ as the counter-probability of the exponentiated probability of \underline{no} lesion origin $p(-\eta)^{k}$.
 For example, if $p(\eta)_{i}=0.1$ for the $i$-th voxel, and we halve the spatial resolution, i.e., $k=2$, then the volume-corrected probability of lesion origin will be $p(\eta, k)_{i}=1-(1-0.1)^{2}=0.19$.
 This effectively reduces biases due to volumetric differences.